 For example, the engineering project manager career path can look a lot different for someone who is entering the field of scientific research and development than it does for someone entering the oil and gas field.
 Still, every industry needs engineers of one type or another, so the engineering management career outlook only includes growth.

-The more experience someone with an engineering management degree can accrue, the more desirable they will look to employers who need engineering managers and project managers for engineering projects.
+The more experience someone with a management engineering degree can accrue, the more desirable they will look to employers who need engineering managers and project managers for engineering projects.
 For this reason, engineering management majors should always seek to learn more, gain more certifications, and make themselves invaluable to whatever industry they choose to apply their knowledge and skills in.

 It’s important to note that an engineering management degree career can also include engineering jobs the applicant has training in, as well as management or administration positions in just about any other type of industry.
 This is because, once again, the degree is both an engineering degree as well as a management degree.